compusense/nyt_most_viewed-/README.md

 Direct installation

-Download the apk from Githu and install in your android mobile device
+Download the apk from Github and install in your android mobile device

 Launch the application.